Novelty song: Late 19th century – 1960s

 In 1951, Frank Sinatra was paired in a CBS television special with TV personality Dagmar.
 Mitch Miller at Columbia Records became intrigued with the pairing and compelled songwriter Dick Manning to compose a song for the two of them.
 The result was "Mama Will Bark", a novelty song performed by Sinatra with interspersed spoken statements by Dagmar, saying things like "mama will bark", "mama will spank", and "papa will spank".
 The recording even includes the sound of a dog yowling.
 It is regarded by both music scholars and Sinatra enthusiasts to be perhaps the worst song he ever recorded.
 Sinatra would record a few others before he left Columbia and joined Capitol Records in 1952.

 Dickie Goodman faced a lawsuit for his 1956 novelty song "The Flying Saucer", which sampled snippets of contemporary hits without permission and arranged them to resemble interviews with an alien landing on Earth.
 Goodman released more hit singles in the same vein for the next two decades including his gold record RIAA certified hit "Mr. Jaws" in 1975, which charted #1 in Cash Box and Record World and was based on the movie Jaws.

 Among the more far out songs of this genre were the two released in 1956 by Nervous Norvus, "Transfusion" and "Ape Call".

 The Coasters had novelty songs such as "Charlie Brown" and "Yakety Yak".
 "Yakety Yak" became a #1 single on July 21, 1958, and is the only novelty song (#346) included in the Songs of the Century.
 "Lucky Ladybug" by Billy and Lillie was popular in December 1958.
-Lonnie Donegan's 1959 cover of the 1924 novelty song "Does Your Chewing Gum Lose Its Flavour (On the Bedpost Overnight?)" was a transatlantic hit, reaching #5 on the Billboard charts two years after its release; it was one of the earliest top-5 hits to come from the United Kingdom in the rock era, preceding the British Invasion.
+Lonnie Donegan's 1959 skiffle cover of the 1924 novelty song "Does Your Chewing Gum Lose Its Flavour (On the Bedpost Overnight?)" was a transatlantic hit, reaching #5 on the Billboard charts two years after its release; it was one of the earliest top-5 hits to come from the United Kingdom in the rock era, preceding the British Invasion.

 Three songs using a sped-up recording technique became #1 hits in the United States in 1958–59, Sheb Wooley's "The Purple People Eater" and two by David Seville: "Witch Doctor" and "The Chipmunk Song (Christmas Don't Be Late)".
 Seville sped up his voice on his two number-one tracks to invent the title characters to each song, the latter of which would introduce the breakout characters that came to dominate Seville's career, Alvin and the Chipmunks.
 The technique (which Dickie Goodman had also used on "The Flying Saucer") would inspire a number of other knockoffs, including The Nutty Squirrels and Russ Regan's one-off group Dancer, Prancer and Nervous.